JUMPN Tops 1-Day Volume of $0.26 (JST)

 JUMPN Token Profile

 JUMPN was first traded on April 24th, 2022.
 JUMPN’s total supply is 99,999,999,899 tokens.
+JUMPN’s official Twitter account is @jumpnofficial.
 JUMPN’s official website is jumpn.today.
-JUMPN’s official Twitter account is @jumpnofficial.
 The official message board for JUMPN is medium.com/@jumpnofficial.

 JUMPN Token Trading